msyamkumar/cs220-projects/spring20/p6/README.md

 ----

 Suppose you are throwing a birthday party for your friends and family guests.
-You decided to buy one bottle of the costliest wine in the US for family guests and one of the cheapest wine for your friends (but you promise your friends to treat with the costliest wine when you get a job offer).
+Being a CR7 fan, you decided to treat them with Portugese wine.

 ----

-### Q19: what is the cost of cheapest wine that you could find in US?
+### Q19: what is the cost of costliest wine that you could find in Portugal?
 Ignore the cells, which does not mention the price value.

-### Q20: What is the total cost of buying the two bottles?
+### Q20: What is the total cost of buying two bottles of the costliest wine and three bottles of the cheapest wine in Portugal?

 Cheers!